 Now, this choice may be a little intimidating.
 First, these bindings are fairly minimal in appearance.
 Fear not, as we have tested them thoroughly and have had no performance or durability issues.
 If anything, the simple construction is its greatest performance and durability attribute.
 Next, there is no certification of the release values.
-So-called "DIN" certification is something that alpine skiers are conditioned to look for, and this binding does not have that.
+So-called "DIN" certification is something that alpine skiers are conditioned to look for.
+And this binding does not have that.
 In order to attain that certification, though, the bindings need to be almost double the weight.
 That is not worth it.
 These bindings release.
 Further, if you feel you need certified release to ski as hard as you want, you are likely skiing harder in the backcountry than maybe you should be.
 The backcountry is a high consequence environment regardless of the certification your bindings have.
 Nonetheless, if you absolutely insist on having high-energy downhill performance and DIN certification, check out the Top Pick Black Diamond Fritschi Tecton.

 Read full review: Atomic Backland Tour

 The Dynafit Speed Turn 2.0 is the best deal available for a tech-style binding, costing $200-$300 less than most other models.
 It doesn't come with a brake, nor is it compatible with one.
 But at 1 pound 10 ounces, it's one of the lightest options that has adjustable release value (like the Atomic Backland, the release value of the Speed Turn is not DIN/TUV certified).
 It is pretty light; ski mountaineers who want to save weight can easily save money and sacrifice very little performance with this binding.